Worried about someone's mental health

 - You may not know which GP surgery your relative is registered with.
 If you ask a surgery if your relative is a patient there the surgery will not usually be able to tell you this.
 If your relative has given them permission to share information they would be able to tell you.

 - Try to get help for someone if you think that your relative has psychosis symptoms.
-Early support can help stop them from developing other health problems that are linked to psychosis.
 Getting help as soon as possible can increase your relative’s chance of recovery.

 How can I get help for myself?

 It is important to look after yourself.
 Trying to get help for someone who is unwell can be stressful.
-And can have an effect on your mental health.
+And can affect your own mental health.

 You might be able to get help for your own mental health as a carer through the following ways.